mdickinson/bigfloat/Doc/index.rst

    Contexts corresponding to the four available rounding modes.
-   ``RoundTiesToEven`` rounds the result of an operation or function to the nearest representable BigFloat, with ties rounded to the BigFloat whose least significant bit is zero.  ``RoundTowardZero`` rounds results towards zero.  ``RoundTowardPositive`` rounds results towards positive infinity, and ``RoundTowardsNegative`` rounds results towards negative infinity.
+   ``RoundTiesToEven`` rounds the result of an operation or function to the nearest representable :class:`BigFloat`, with ties rounded to the :class:`BigFloat` whose least significant bit is zero.  ``RoundTowardZero`` rounds results towards zero.  ``RoundTowardPositive`` rounds results towards positive infinity, and ``RoundTowardsNegative`` rounds results towards negative infinity.